Publication-grade and colorblind-safe color palettes for scientific figures, graphs, pie charts, combo charts, and diagrams, with HEX values.

 Color is the fastest way to make a scientific figure look professional — and the fastest way to make it look amateur.
 The same data, plotted with a default Excel rainbow versus a restrained four-color palette, reads as either a high-school project or a Nature submission.
 Reviewers form that impression in the first second, before they read a single axis label.

-This guide gives you publication-grade color palettes with HEX values you can copy, the journal conventions worth knowing, and use-case guidance for plots, heatmaps, posters, and pathways.
+This guide gives you publication-grade color palettes with HEX values you can copy, the journal conventions worth knowing, and use-case guidance for scientific plots, graphs, pie charts, heatmaps, posters, and pathways.
 It also covers the one constraint too many figures still ignore: roughly 8% of men and 0.5% of women have some form of color vision deficiency, which means a palette that fails colorblind-safe testing is unreadable to a meaningful slice of your audience — including reviewers.

 A grid of scientific color palette swatches with HEX values, spanning sequential, diverging, and categorical schemes (Figure generated with SciFig)